gsheldon/JavaQuickAndDirty/README.md

 ![Failing JUnit](md_images/junit_correct.png)

 Each failing test has a reason in the *Failure Trace* window.
 If you believe your implementation is correct but the test for the implementation still fails, work with the errors to understand what is incorrect.
 Do not change the tests.

+## Resources

+How you implement the classes is up to you.
+For example, whether you use setters, or set private fields in a constructors does not matter to the JUnit tests.
+If you are lost at this stage, I recommend to read the [Java object Classes](https://www.tutorialspoint.com/java/java_object_classes.htm) tutorial.
+In particular, focus on the following sections: _Objects in Java_, _Classes in Java_, and _Accessing Instance Variables and Methods_.
+That should give you sufficient background to finish this exercise.